impszi95/honesttrader/README.md

 	"price" : 90,<br>
 	"quantity" : 10<br>
     --> Puts a "SELL" or "BUY" order for a given security with a given price and quantity.<br>
-If order could fullfilled it would return all the completed trades.<br><br>
+If order could fullfilled it would return all the completed trades.<br>

 ## Technologies
 * Java 11, Spring Boot